nleguillarme/taxonerd/README.md

 TaxoNERD is a domain-specific tool for recognizing taxon mentions in the biodiversity literature.

-:tada: TaxoNERD is now available for R enthusiasts !
+:tada: **TaxoNERD is now available for R enthusiasts thanks to reticulate !**

 * You can choose between two models : en_ner_eco_md uses spaCy's standard Tok2Vec with word vectors for speed, while en_ner_eco_biobert uses a Transformer-based pretrained language model (dmis-lab/biobert-v1.1) for accuracy.
 * TaxoNERD finds scientific names, common names, abbreviated species names and user-defined abbreviations